Pink-footed shearwater: Evolution

 Studies suggest that since shearwater dispersal is highly tied to accessibility to foraging areas, and ocean currents and wind patterns influence marine productivity and foraging ranges, they may be important factors that influenced speciation in this group of seabirds.
 Specifically, during the Pleistocene and Pliocene when global sea-level changes and oscillations were occurring, neritic waters, which are important foraging grounds for shearwaters, experienced a reduction.
-This reduction is hypothesized to have lead to a spike in the extinction rate of megafauna associated with coastal habitats.
+This reduction is hypothesized to have led to a spike in the extinction rate of megafauna associated with coastal habitats.
 Following this, climatic shifts that may have prompted geographic splitting leading to bottlenecks, resulted in an increase in speciation events and large scale dispersal of shearwaters, resulting in a high level of diversification in this group.

 Related species

 The pink-footed shearwater is closely related to the flesh-footed shearwater.
 However, while the pink-footed shearwater plumage is typically a combination of gray and brown on the upperparts and white underparts, the flesh-footed shearwater has entirely dark plumage.
 Some scientists consider the pink-footed shearwater to be a southern version of the flesh-footed shearwater, but overall they are largely considered, by the American Ornithologists Union, to be two separate species and close enough to be super-species.